MisanthropeGirl/schroders/README.md

 ReferenceError: TextEncoder is not defined
 ```

-I had seen a [solution](https://mswjs.io/docs/migrations/1.x-to-2.x#requestresponsetextencoder-is-not-defined-jest) earlier in the day when I was falling down a rabbit hold of dependencies but didn't recall it so Claude and I ended up in a merry go around of trying to polyfill `TextEncoder` without getting anywhere before realising that the latest version of `msw` was to blame (which it was) and that I should go back to using v1.
+I had seen a [solution](https://mswjs.io/docs/migrations/1.x-to-2.x#requestresponsetextencoder-is-not-defined-jest) earlier in the day when I was falling down a rabbit hold of dependencies but didn't recall it so Claude and I ended up in a merry go around of trying to polyfill `TextEncoder` without getting anywhere before realising that the latest version of MSW was to blame (which it was) and that I should go back to using v1.
 I did, once I'd found that aforementioned solution again, try to do that but I once again ended up in dependency hell so gave up.
 One to come back to as and when I hit 'eject' on `create-react-app`.

 ## 2025-12-18